Skip to main content

 Microsoft

 To configure a Microsoft OAuth client, please refer to Microsoft's documentation on how to create a Microsoft OAuth client for a web application.
 The allowed redirect URI should include <open-webui>/oauth/microsoft/callback.
+This value should be used for the MICROSOFT_REDIRECT_URI environment variable.

 Support for Microsoft OAuth is currently limited to a single tenant, that is a single Entra organization or personal Microsoft accounts.